 What is financial aid?

 Financial aid at Bright Water Waldorf School is awarded on the basis of demonstrated financial need, and is defined as the difference between a student’s tuition expenses and a family’s resources.
 All financial aid awards are made in the form of grants that are not repaid to the school.
 There are no athletic or academic scholarships.
-For the 2015-16 school year, Bright Water Waldorf School provided to 24% of our students.
+For the 2018-19 school year, Bright Water Waldorf School provided financial aid to 31% of our students.

 Who can apply?

-To the extent that our funds permit, financial aid is available to qualified students from preschool through eighth grade.
+To the extent that our funds permit, financial aid is available to qualified full time students from Early Childhood through eighth grade.
 Financial Aid is not available for Parent & Child classes at this time.

 Should our family apply for financial aid?